Everyone needs a helping hand sometimes. These organizations offer one by providing great resources, information, and support.

 According to Asbestos Nation, up to 15,000 Americans die each year from preventable asbestos-related diseases.
-Mesothelioma, a rare cancer caused by asbestos exposure that usually affects the lungs, occurs in about 3,000 new cases per year.
+Mesothelioma, a rare cancer caused by asbestos exposure that usually affects the lungs, occurs in about

 These three organizations are working to help those with mesothelioma and their loved ones access information, treatment options, and other services.
 Each organization also advocates for the banning of asbestos in the United States.

 Linda Reinstein and her husband, Alan, were living a happy life raising their 10-year-old daughter when Alan was diagnosed with mesothelioma in 2003.

 “Like many Americans, [I] had only vaguely heard of asbestos and mesothelioma in late-night TV ads,” Linda Reinstein says.